 If you’re not registered for VAT

 You’ll need to account for import VAT on goods you move from Ireland to Northern Ireland.

-HMRC is developing a new online service to make this as simple as possible.
-The online service will let you to do this on a quarterly import VAT return, rather than for every single movement of goods.
-You’ll need to sign up for this service in a no-deal Brexit.
+HMRC is developing a new online service which will let you do this on a quarterly import VAT Return, rather than every time you import goods.
+You’ll be able to sign up for this service after Brexit.

 You will not have to register for VAT or start charging VAT on your sales.

-To prepare you should keep records of any goods you move from Ireland to Northern Ireland from 11pm UK time 31 October 2019, including:
+To prepare you should keep records of any goods you move from Ireland to Northern Ireland after Brexit, including:

 - receipts for goods

 - records of transport costs directly associated with bringing the goods into Northern Ireland

 - records of any excise goods (alcohol, tobacco and certain types of fuel)